google-deepmind/mujoco/doc/XMLreference.rst

    Identical to joint, except that for ball and free joints, the 3d rotation axis given by gear is defined in the parent frame (which is the world frame for free joints) rather than the child frame.
 :at:`site`: :at-val:`string, optional`
-   This actuator can applies force and torque at a site.
+   This transmission can apply force and torque at a site.
 The gear vector defines a 3d translation axis followed by a 3d rotation axis.
 Both are defined in the site's frame.
 This can be used to model jets and propellers.
 The effect is similar to actuating a free joint, and the actuator length is again defined as zero.
 One difference from the joint and jointinparent transmissions above is that here the actuator operates on a site rather than a joint, but this